nicolasgere/bobby/README.md

 # Bobby 🚀

-🚀 CLI tool to manage google cloud as simple as heroku.
+🚀 CLI tool to manage google cloud as simply as heroku.
 We dont have to choose between cost and simplicity.
 We want both !

 <img src="docs/render1567721170211.gif" height="480">
 <br>